-Guys and gals this is going to take you way back in so many good, wholesome ways.
+This is homemade, old fashioned vegetable beef soup going to take you way back in so many good, wholesome ways.

 First, I don’t know about your grandma, but mine made a mean pot roast.
 I don’t know if it was because Crock-pots weren’t invented until 1940, or if she just liked the way the oven warmed up the house and made it smell divine, but she always roasted her beef in the oven as far as I can remember.
-I liked to peek through the oven window to see what I could make out was one of my favorite things to do.
+Peeking through the oven window to see what I could make out was one of my favorite things to do.
 So this recipe, and pretty much anything involving large chunks of beef, always remind me of my grandma.
 My grandma and my own Crock-pot actually.
-I guess that’s one way we are different.
+Guess that’s one way we are different.
 I love to stuff whatever-will-fit into my Crock-pot, set it and forget it for a few hours.

 This vegetable beef soup is made from scratch but it’s very easy to make.
-Do you remember the mixed veggies that your mom made you eat when you were 10 and under?
+Do you remember the mixed veggies that your mom made you eat when you were 10?
 Well they’re back.
-And your adult/now-a-mom-youself-self will love how they add to the health and flavor factor of this soup.
-Throw in a potato (and serve with a side of garlic bread for good measure) and we are talking a full meal, with very minimal effort.
+And your adult-self will love how they add to the health and flavor factor of this soup.
+Throw in a potato (and serve with a side of garlic bread for good measure) and we are talking a full homemade meal, with very minimal effort.
 By the way — frozen dough is my favorite cheat for quick and easy fresh baked bread.

 Let’s talk real quick about Crock-pots.
 IF I were to need a new Crock-pot, which I don’t—mine is going strong still after 10 years—but if I did, I have my eye on this little beauty.
 It’s the same original Crock-pot brand as the one that’s faithfully served me well but it has a few more features.
 It’s programmable and it has locking handles for traveling.
 It’s very well reviewed too.
 So, if you’re in the market for your first Crock-pot or an upgrade… check out this one.